 The right time: Treat actively growing weeds; apply granular products on a dewy morning.

 Why timing matters: Used properly, broadleaf weed killers are highly effective, but few pest controls fail as readily when conditions aren't optimal.
 For example, the granules of weed-and-feed products, which are applied with a spreader, must stick to the leaves of the weeds to be effective.
 That requires moisture.
-The perfect time to apply, therefore, is an early morning when there's a heavy dew on the lawn -- the heavier the better.
+The perfect time to apply, therefore, is in early morning when there's a heavy dew on the lawn—the heavier the better.
 If the grass isn't wet, you'll be wasting your time and money.

-Whether you use a granular weed-and-feed or spray a liquid broadleaf weed killer, the weeds must be well watered and actively growing for the chemical to work.
+Whether you use a granular weed-and-feed or spray an organic liquid broadleaf weed killer, the weeds must be well watered and actively growing for the treatment to work.
 Thus, treating during a hot, dry spell in summer may yield disappointing results.
 Spring and fall, when temperatures are moderate and moisture is plentiful, are the ideal times to apply a weed killer.

 The right time: Apply preventer when forsythia blooms drop.

 Need to reseed?
 For cool-season grasses, fall is the ideal time; plant warm-season grasses in late spring.
-But remember: Don't apply crabgrass preventer at the same time that you plant seed; it stops seedlings from growing.
+But remember: Don't apply crabgrass preventer at the same time that you seed your lawn; it stops seedlings from growing.